petenelson/wp-any-ipsum/readme.txt

 == Upgrade Notice ==

-= v1.2.1 March 4, 2015 =
+= v1.4.0 June 9, 2015 =
-* Code refactoring to use filter_input() and better WordPress coding standards
-* Fixed activation bug that was not setting up the initial oEmbed settings
+* Added 'html' format to API, which wraps each paragraph in <p> tags.
+* Added charset to Content-Type header for all API calls
+* Added Content-Length header for all API calls

+Thanks to Shawn Hooper for the new text and HTML formats.

 == Frequently Asked Questions ==